-JCPenney is an American founded retailer with department stores across the country.
+JCPenney is an American-founded retailer with department stores across the country.
 They offer men’s clothing, women’s clothing, children’s clothing, fashion accessories, beauty products, and home decor including bedding and furniture.
 Consumers can shop online on the JCPenney website to find exclusive sales and promotions since they focus on affordable pricing.
 They have been using Workampers for seasonal work in some of their 11 Supply Chain Facilities since around 2018.

-Note: Some of the links in this article are affiliate links.
+GoFullTimeRVing.com is a participant in the Amazon Services LLC Associates Program.
+As an Amazon Associate, we earn from qualifying purchases linking to Amazon.com and affiliated links.
 When you use the links on this page to make a purchase, we may get a small commission and you may get a great bargain.
 You don’t pay anything extra by purchasing through these links.
 It’s a win-win all around.
 See our Full disclosure for more info.
 Thank you!

 With Covid still around we didn’t want to move too far for our next gig.
-The JCPenney Distribution Center we were looking at working is located in Reno, Nevada only a bit more than an hour drive from Lake Tahoe.
+The JCPenney Distribution Center we were looking at working is located in Reno, Nevada only a bit more than an hour’s drive from Lake Tahoe.
 While not an ideal location with winter coming we hoped and prayed that we wouldn’t get too much snow before we completed our commitment.
 Luckily the weather held out for the duration of our stay.
 We only had one day of snow and the roads were clear by early afternoon.
 Other than being cold the weather stayed nice.

 The Reno Distribution Center is over 2 million sq. ft. with over 7 miles of conveyor belts.
 It is an impressive building although a lot of the work is low technology.
-They print out tickets that need to be picked, put on conveyors to packing and then shipped out to their destinations.
+They print out tickets that need to be picked, put on conveyors to packing, and then shipped out to their destinations.

 The stocking took a toll on my body, with over 25,000 steps registering on my Fitbit daily and climbing, squatting, and lifting my body was so sore every day.
 One thing I found frustrating with stocking is that I would have a large item and the scanner would tell me to put it into a certain location only to find the location too small and I could only fit a few of the items in the location before being told to put them in another location.
 Then a small item would go to a large location.
 I worked in stocking until they opened T-Class a few days before Thanksgiving.

 When they opened T-Class there were days when we weren’t too busy and would get put into different jobs.
 One day we worked in prep.
 It turned out to be one of the worst jobs.
 The items we were prepping to go on the shelves were heavy kitchen wares.
 Lisa worked prepping knife sets and I prepped dishware sets.

-On another slow day we were curious about where all the items we picked and packed were going for shipping.
+On another slow day, we were curious about where all the items we picked and packed were going for shipping.
 We took a walk to the shipping area where their supervisor stopped us and asked if we were looking for something to do.
 Sure, we told him.
 He put us on the conveyor belts where the packages go to the trucks for loading.
 It was easy work but as we started working the guys who were working there just disappeared leaving us to do their jobs.

 Pay and Benefits

 Happily, we were done and long gone by then.
-JCPenney does offer some benefits to their seasonal employees.
+JCPenney does offer some benefits to its seasonal employees.
 We received information on the benefits packages offered.
 Lisa checked into healthcare coverage but was told she could only get dental and vision coverage through JCPenney.
 I have coverage through Tricare (Military Retirement Coverage) so I didn’t look too much into what they had.